-It happens to the best of us – Monday morning arrives and all we can think about is heading on our next holiday.
-Planning your trip can be a daunting task in itself – What to do?
-What are the best islands to visit?
-How long is the flight?
+It happens to the best of us!
+Monday morning arrives and all we can think about is heading on our next holiday.
+Honestly, planning your trip can be a daunting task in itself.
+After all, you need to plan all the things to do, places to see and the best islands to visit if you’re near the coast.

 These questions all amount to what usually ends up being hours of research to plan your perfect getaway.